 - 6.5 Conditions of Unit(s) Upon Delivery: All units must arrive at the prescribed delivery point having been completely pre-serviced with oil, lubricants, and coolant.
-All prescribed precautions pertaining to first operations and break-in of the unit are to be posted conspicuously on the unit for ready observance by the operator.
-All units shall be delivered to WVDOH with all manufacturers recommended safety related decals and safety features intact. - 6.6 Delivery Point: Delivery point of the completed representative unit will be the WVDOH, Equipment Division, 83 Brushy Fork Road Crossing, Buckhannon, WV 26201.
+All prescribed precautions pertaining to first operations and break-in of the unit are to be posted conspicuously on the unit for ready observance by the operator. - 6.6 Delivery Point: Delivery point of the completed representative unit will be the WVDOH, Equipment Division, 83 Brushy Fork Road Crossing, Buckhannon, WV 26201.